Okan1701/DutchMetar/README.md

 dotnet ef migrations add <MIGRATION_NAME> --startup-project ..\DutchMetar.Hangfire.Host -o .\Infrastructure\Data\Migrations
 ```
 Ensure working directory of the terminal is set to the folder containing `DutchMetar.Core.csproj`!

+### Using Docker Compose
+Additionally, you can use docker compose to run the entire project.
+See file `docker-compose.yml`.
+When starting all containers at once, some may fail and auto-restart due to SQL server not getting ready on time.